 For example it says that you should “Set the campaign timeout handling to the same amount of time the campaign is going to run or expected to be relevant.
 Clicks to a social media micro-campaign might not be relevant for more than a few days after launch.”

-What should one think about such advice given that it is a property-wide setting that cannot be set-up for different campaigns separately?
+What should one think about such advice regarding a property-wide setting that cannot even be set-up for different campaigns separately?
+It's incoherent.

 Ok, so how bad is it really?

-As you can see, the participation of Google / cpc goes from 20% (with 4 hours Campaign timeout window) to 27,8% (with 6 months timeout window) – a whooping 40% increase in the performance of the channel.
-Which consequently is going to also influence all metrics that you are evaluating with the help of Google Analytics data, including CPA and ROI.
+As you can see, the contribution of Google / cpc goes from 20% (with 4 hours Campaign timeout window) to 27,8% (with 6 months timeout window) – a whooping 40% increase in the performance of the channel which consequently is going to also influence all metrics that you are evaluating with the help of Google Analytics data, including CPA and ROI.

 Same account, same time period.
 Source/medium share of traffic with Campaign Timeout set to 4 hours (left) and to the default 6 months (right).

-The participation of direct on conversions (transactions) goes down from 41,6% to 17,2%.
+The contribution of ‘direct’ on conversions (transactions) goes down from 41,6% to 17,2%.
 All of that credit is redistributed to other channels like facebook / social, google / organic or email with most of them “improving” their performance by 50–100%.

 Take a closer look at the true numbers.